18F/accessibility/pages/hiddencontent.md

 - Repetitive information
 - Off screen content

-If an element has multiple states, it's visibility should be tracked with `aria-hidden` `true/false`.
+If an element has multiple states, its visibility should be tracked with `aria-hidden` `true/false`.
 An element with `aria-hidden='false'` is treated by the screen reader as if it didn't have the `aria-hidden` attribute and is read or not read based on other factors, such as CSS.

 ## CSS